-It is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees so for the purpose of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
+It is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees.
+For the purpose of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.

-In 2015/16, the Council's contribution to Public Health staff in respect of retirement benefits was £0.15m (£0.17m in 2014/15) which represents 14.3% of related pensionable pay.
+In 2016/17, the Council's contribution to Public Health staff in respect of retirement benefits was $\pm 0.108m (\pm 0.15m \text{ in } 2015/16)$ which represents 14.3% of related pensionable pay.

-37 Defined Benefit Pension Schemes
+40 Defined Benefit Pension Schemes